Gold’s Bull Run to Continue, 12-Month Target $2,300: Goldman Sachs

 Being an inflationary hedge, silver also stands to benefit from drops in the greenback, as many are forecasting weakness in the U.S. dollar due to a persistent loose Federal Reserve monetary policy, a multi-trillion dollar stimulus issued this year and talks of another fiscal package of similar magnitude.

 While a stimulus-driven economic recovery would hurt fiat currencies, it would benefit silver due to its strong industrial component.
 Supply may have picked up on the investment side compared to the abject bullion shortage seen earlier this year, but Hug highlighted that silver-producing operations are difficult to start, especially in the current climate.
-A rapid increase in demand from either investors or manufacturers could quickly create yet another shortage and push silver prices upwards, along with creating sizeable premiums on the metal not unlike those seen in the gold market some months ago.2020, bull run, gold price, goldman sachs, inflation, silver price
+A rapid increase in demand from either investors or manufacturers could quickly create yet another shortage and push silver prices upwards, along with creating sizeable premiums on the metal not unlike those seen in the gold market some months ago.2020, bull run, Featured, gold price, goldman sachs, inflation, silver price